Need Help? Give us a call.

 Here are the steps you need to take to form an LLC:

-Depending on the state you live in there are varying requirements for your LLC’s name.
+Depending on the state where you live, there are varying requirements for your LLC’s name.
 Often across all states, the name must include “limited liability company,” “LLC,” or “L.L.C.” somewhere in the title.
 In addition, the name cannot be easily confused with a corporation or an LLC that is already registered with the state.
 Certain terms, such as “insurance” or “bank,” can’t be used in your business name unless you’re licensed to operate in that industry.

-A registered agent is an individual or company who accepts legal mail on your business’s behalf and forwards the documents to you.
+A registered agent is an individual or company that accepts legal mail on your business’s behalf and forwards the documents to you.
 LLCs in all states must designate a registered agent, sometimes also called a statutory agent.
 If an individual serves as your registered agent, they must be at least 18 years old and a resident of the state that you’re operating in.
 Alternatively, you can choose a registered agent service such as IncFile.

 The next step is to obtain permits that your company needs to operate.
 States and local governments issue business licenses to companies in a range of industries.
 Companies that sell tangible goods or taxable services need to register for a seller’s permit and collect and report sales taxes.
 In some cases, you might also need to get a zoning permit.

 Though it’s not often required by state law, an LLC operating agreement is essential as it governs the role of members and how the company will function.
-Typically this is where members’ percentage stake in the company, responsibilities, and voting power are listed.
+Typically, this is where members’ percentage stake in the company, responsibilities, and voting power are listed.
 This agreement also includes how the LLC will be managed, rules for meetings, and how profits will be allocated.

 Now that your business is officially an LLC, there are requirements in place by the state to keep your company in good standing.
 You will need to keep financial records and minutes of any major decisions.
 To ensure your business is not dissolved, you’ll need to keep records of employees, appoint a registered agent who can receive legal notices, and file taxes.